AbhimanyuAryan/ap-text-classification/README.md

 We kept some code blocks that are not particularly relevant, such as some pip installs that ended up not being utilized in the final version.
 Yet, these would be necessary for the failed fine-tuning.
 We also kept under comments a function that can be used to clear resources on Google Colab.

-Three of our notebooks implement Zero Shot Learning.
+Three of our notebooks implement Zero-Shot Learning.
 These notebooks contain the exact same content, but we created them to prove the randomness in zero-shot learning as results vary on each execution.
 Then we have a notebook that contains the same basic code with the code needed for One Shot and Few Shot classification added to it.
 We kept the output that showcases the error.

 To sum up what we did, we basically load the dataset and utilizing the pipeline abstraction from transformers library we can simply run the model for zero shot classification for two labels.
 This generates two values one for each label, we then just pick the label with the highest value and compare to the reference values.

 ### Results

+These are some of the results we obtained after running our notebooks.
+The first three executions can be consulted on the notebooks present in the repository, the last two come from other executions we did not include in the repository.

 <div align="center">